mlochbaum/BQN/doc/enclose.md

         =‿≠‿≡‿≢ {𝕎𝕩}¨ < 3‿2⥊"abcdef"

 The function `{𝕎𝕩}` applies its left argument as a function to its right; we want to apply the four functions Rank, Length, [Depth](depth.md), and [Shape](shape.md) to a single array.
-Each normally matches up elements from its two arguments, but it will also copy the elements of a lower-rank argument to fill in any missing trailing axes and match the higher-rank argument's shape.
+Normally Each matches up elements from its two arguments, but it will also copy the elements of a lower-rank argument to fill in any missing trailing axes and match the higher-rank argument's shape.
 To copy a single argument for every function call, it should have no axes, so we enclose it into a unit.

 This example would work just as well with Table (`⌜`), although maybe the interpretation is a little different.
 The reason it matters that Each accepts unit arrays is that arithmetic primitives (as well as the Depth modifier `⚇`) use Each to match their arguments up.
 Want to add a point (two numbers) to each point in an array?
 Just enclose it first.